 Having an HD antenna is an excellent way to get free television channels.
 The size of your HD antenna will vary depending on where you live.
 Mounting an HD antenna can sometimes be difficult.
 If the broadcast towers are over 50 miles away, most likely you will have to mount an antenna in the attic or on the roof.
 This can take some time and planning.
 If you live in a major city or closer to the broadcast towers, then mounting your antenna in a window or by the television will work out fine.
-There are several ways to mount your HD antenna.
 Let’s look at the different options for mounting an HD antenna.

 What is The Best Way to Mount an HD Antenna?

 This question ultimately depends on what type of antenna you will need.
 Window antennas are easy to install and most times you just stick it to a window or wall.
 So no real mounting system is required.
 Larger antennas will require you to mount them.
 You can use this website handy antenna locator tool to help you choose an HD antenna best suited for your area.
 Just type in your zip code and you will be presented with the channels that are available in your area.
 It will also show you how far away you are from the broadcast towers.